GCSBOSS/nodecaf/README.md

 Use this feature to manage:
 - external services data such as database credentials
-- Nodecaf settings such as SSL and logging
+- Nodecaf settings such as cors and logging
 - Your own server application settings for your users

 Suported config formats: **TOML**, **YAML**, **JSON**, **CSON**